When to replace water heater

 How do I know if my water heater needs to be replaced?

-While some homeowners may be able to replace a basic water heater themselves, it's generally recommended to have a licensed plumber do the work to ensure it's done safely and properly.
+While some homeowners may be able to replace a water heater themselves, it's generally recommended to have a professional plumber handle the installation for safety and to ensure it's done properly.

 Connect with certified professionals in your area